 Does Native Camp Offer Bonuses?

 Yes, they do.
 They offer a little extra money if you go on standby during the busiest hours.
 The best way to earn bonuses is through the different contests they run.
-If you sign up through a referral, you can also get up to a $50 bonus after teaching a few lessons.
+Their standby bonuses are a bit bogus, though.

 Is Teaching English Online Worth It?